 The Assessor will accept informal requests to your assessment at any time during the year upon the filing of an “Assessment Review Consent Form” available at our offices.
 These forms are ususally reviewed as the last part of the process in the finishing the tentative assessment roll, which is filed on May 1 of every year.
 The forms must be submitted by April 1st to provide time for review.
 Any request for an Assessment Review must include supporting data with each form.
 From this point on, the Assessor will only consider an assessment reduction upon full interior and exterior inspection of your property.
 Keep in mind that for assessment purposes (mass appraisal purposes) all buildings are measured from the OUTSIDE, where a fee appraiser will generally measure the inside.
 The reason is simple.
 Quite frankly, no one wants the Assessor in their house, while a fee appraiser is doing his job at your request for some type of possible financial gain (refinance, for example).
 Since all data collected has to adhere to the same process and principles, Assessors measure the outside for all properties.

 The Town of Clay appraises property at a partial value.
 This is a Town Board decision.
-The equalization rate (Level of Assessment-LOA) for 2019 is 4.00%.
-This reflects an increase( 5%) in overall market value for 2019.
-It is the first real appreciation of Clay property in many years, reflecting the better economy locally and nationwide.
+The equalization rate (Level of Assessment-LOA) for 2020 is 3.95%.
+This reflects an increase( 1.25%) in overall market value for 2020.
 It should be noted that while most of Onondaga County is at 100% of market value, over 50% of the properties in New York State have equalization rates under 10% of full market value.